bigchaindb/bigchaindb/docs/server/source/drivers-clients/http-client-server-api.rst

 Statuses
 --------------------------------

-.. http:get:: /statuses/{tx_id}
+.. http:get:: /statuses/{tx_id | block_id}

+   Get the status of an asynchronously written resource by their id.
-   Get the status of a transaction with the ID ``tx_id``, if a transaction with that ``tx_id`` exists.
+   Supports the retrieval of a status for a transaction using ``tx_id`` or the retrieval of a status for a block using ``block_id``.

    The possible status values are ``backlog``, ``undecided``, ``valid`` or ``invalid``.

-   If a transaction is persisted to the chain and it's status is set to ``valid`` or ``undecided``, a ``303 See Other`` status code is returned, as well as a URL to the resource in the location header.
+   If a transaction or block is persisted to the chain and it's status is set to ``valid`` or ``undecided``, a ``303 See Other`` status code is returned, as well as an URL to the resource in the location header.

    :param tx_id: transaction ID
    :type tx_id: hex string

+   :param block_id: block ID
+   :type block_id: hex string

    **Example request**: